tefter/guides/content/features/team_collaboration/_index.en.md

 <a class="btn btn-primary" href="https://tefter.io/integrations/slack_direct_install_callback">Install</a>
 {{< /rawhtml >}}

+After installing, read [here][org-setup] to set up your organization.

 ### Available Commands

 After installing the Slack app, you may either use `/tefter <command>` or its shorter